-In an earlier post, we talked about the basics of Aadhaar eSign and how digital signatures function.
 In this post, we are going to talk about how businesses in India can use Aadhaar eSign to achieve tangible commercial benefits.
+If you want to know the basics of Aadhaar eSign and how digital signatures function, you can refer to our previous post.

 The business problems caused by paper based agreements: